CiscoTestAutomation/getting-started/source/prereqs/prerequisites.rst

 .. note:: Python 3.4 has reached its end of life and is now deprecated. |pyATS| and the |library| no longer support Python 3.4.

+After you install Python, check to make sure that you have the following packages:

+* python3-venv
+* python3-dev
+* libpython3-dev
+* build-essential

+.. note:: You can check for installed packages using the standard Linux commands.
+In Ubuntu, for example, run ``apt list --installed``.

 The section :ref:`configure-environment` includes instructions on how to :ref:`check your version of Python <check-python>` and :ref:`set up a Python virtual environment <set-up-venv>`.

 Network connectivity